 Dr. Pierre also suggests microneedling with special topical preparations as another option for treating dark spots—as long as you leave it to the pros.
 The treatment involves tiny punctures with needles to encourage the body's wound-healing response and stimulate collagen and elastin production, which can be really effective when done correctly and safely.
 But remember how I said injuries or irritation could lead to extra dark spots?
 Yeah, exactly.
 Which is why this isn't something you want to experiment with yourself.

 Before you go...

-"All of these professional treatment are powerful and should be used cautiously, particularly on patients with darker skin types to avoid irritation and further discoloration, says Jennifer David, DO.
+"All of these professional treatment are powerful and should be used cautiously, particularly on patients with darker skin types to avoid irritation and further discoloration," says Dr. David.
 So only ever book a treatment with a board-certified derm or plastic surgeon, and be sure to ask to see before-and-after pics of patients with your skin tone.

 You Might Also Like